 P.s. if you want to have a look at our own Shinkansen adventure than check-out the video below or visit us directly on our Youtube Channel @YesandExplore.

-And if you’re looking for the train from Narita Airport to Central Tokyo, then click right here for how to navigate that!
+And if you’re looking for how to get from Tokyo’s Narita Airport to Central Tokyo, then click right here for how to navigate that!